Azure/Enterprise-Scale-for-AVS/well-architected/design-areas/operations.md

 - Use application performance monitoring (APM) tools to gain performance insights and the application code level.
 - Use a combination of monitoring techniques such as synthetic transactions, heartbeat monitoring, and endpoint monitoring
 - Integrate alerts with collaboration messaging tools such as Microsoft Teams
+- Are application state dashboards (e.g., Granfana) created and published?

 ## Assessment Questions
  - Are thresholds defined for CPU, Memory, and disks?